evisdrenova/axon/readme.md

 10. convo branching should show parent child like a tree
 11. should be able to update a .zshrc config and pipe questions to axon
 12. persist conversation across different page clicks
+13. update server ids from sequential to uuid